myappgini/sbm_todos/README.md

         - When is completed.
     - All this history move with the task, ever.
  - Tasks can be transferred to other users.
-    - Send and received task between users.
+    - Send and receive task between users.
  - Expiration date added.
     - Add and set due date for your task.
  - Add more information to your task.